grap/odoo-addons-cae/purchase_fiscal_company/README.rst

 Features
 --------

+* It adds company fields on various views.

 * Add constrain on ```purchase.order``` model that prevent to create a purchase order on a fiscal mother company.